Skip to main content

 Invite the user

-As an Org Owner, navigate to Organization Settings → Members and click “Invite Member”.
+As an Owner or Admin, navigate to Organization Settings → Members and click “Invite Member”.

 2